daveb1034/NVGTools/README.md

 The NATO Vector Graphics format was developed as a means for NATO systems to share and use overlays.
 The format is based on SVG.

-### Whats New? ###

-The code for the reader is at point where a full scale these is required.
-With the exception of a, g and composite features which are supported by appending the parnet node of each feature in the attibutes.
-There is no direct equivalent feature type in ArcGIS.
-These features are used to group elements together.

 ## nvgReader.py ##

 Provides a means to read a nvg file and output feature classes to a file geodatabase.